-Conclusion: Olive oil mainly contains monounsaturated fatty acids, which are actually quite heat resistant.
-The polyunsaturated fats that cause damage make up only about 11% of the fats in olive oil.
+Conclusion: Olive Oil mainly contains monounsaturated fatty acids, which are quite a heat resistant.
+The polyunsaturated fats that cause damage make up only about 11% of the fats in olive Oil.

 The only olive oil we recommend is extra virgin olive oil.

-The main purpose of Vitamin E is to function as an antioxidant in the body.
-There, it helps fight free radicals that can cause chain reactions that damage our cell membranes (10).
+The primary purpose of Vitamin E is to function as an antioxidant in the body.
+It helps fight free radicals that can cause chain reactions that damage our cell membranes (10).

-When an oil oxidizes, it reacts with oxygen and forms various harmful compounds.
+When Oil oxidizes, it reacts with oxygen and forms various harmful compounds.

-The sensitivity of an oil to oxidative damage depends mainly on two things:
+The sensitivity of oil to oxidative damage depends mainly on two things:

 Some interesting readings: